ziadkhattab39-sys/FUTURE_POP/README.md

 FuturePOP is a simple C# desktop application that represents population data across different governorates.

-We built this project mainly to practice Object-Oriented Programming (OOP) concepts in a practical way instead of just studying them theoretically.
+We built this project primarily to practice Object-Oriented Programming (OOP) concepts in a practical setting, rather than just studying them theoretically.

 ---